Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9A

 Memory Aid

-Real-World Application
+Real-World Example

 You measure your Yagi antenna and find it has 10 dBi gain.
 This means it radiates 10 dB more power in its main direction compared to an isotropic radiator.
 The isotropic radiator is the theoretical reference - a perfect sphere radiating equally in all directions.
 Your Yagi focuses power in one direction, giving it gain compared to this theoretical reference.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Isotropic radiator, Antenna gain reference, Equal radiation, Hypothetical antenna
+Isotropic radiator Antenna gain reference Equal radiation Hypothetical antenna

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9A topic.